-This is Issue No. 2 of Australia Together.
+This is Issue No. 4 of the starting draft of Australia Together.

 Issue No. 1 was released in May 2021.
 It contained over 180 Targets and Strategies for a better Australia by 2050.
-No amendments other than typographic corrections have been made to those Targets and Strategies.
+No amendments other than typographic corrections have been made to those Targets and Strategies, except in the case of the target for GDP growth in Econ01.03 which has been amended from: